Remarks as prepared for delivery

 Good afternoon and thank you all for being here.
 I am joined by Vanita Gupta, head of the Civil Rights Division.

 Nearly a year ago, the Department of Justice released our findings in an investigation of the Police Department of Ferguson, Missouri.
-Our investigation uncovered a community in distress, in which residents felt alienated from their own police force.
+Our investigation uncovered a community in distress, in which residents felt alienated from their own police force and their own local government.
 The Ferguson Police Department’s violations were expansive and deliberate.
 They violated the Fourth Amendment by stopping people without reasonable suspicion, arresting them without cause and using unreasonable force.
 They made enforcement decisions based on the way individuals expressed themselves and unnecessarily escalated non-threatening situations.
 These violations were not only egregious – they were routine.
 They were encouraged by the city in the interest of raising revenue.
 They were driven, at least in part, by racial bias and occurred disproportionately against African-American residents.
 And they were profoundly and fundamentally unconstitutional.
 These findings were based upon information received from Ferguson’s own citizens, from Ferguson’s own records and from Ferguson’s own officials.
 And they demonstrated a clear pattern or practice of violations of the Constitution and federal law.

 After announcing our findings one year ago, we began negotiations with the city of Ferguson on a court-enforceable consent decree that would bring about necessary police and court reform.
 From the outset, we made clear that our goal was to reach an agreement to avoid litigation.
 But we also made clear that if there was no agreement, we would be forced to go to court to protect the rights of Ferguson residents.
 Painstaking negotiations lasted more than 26 weeks as we sought to remedy literally years of systematic deficiencies.
 A few weeks ago, the Department of Justice and Ferguson’s own negotiators came to an agreement that was both fair and cost-effective – and that would provide all the residents of Ferguson the constitutional and effective policing and court practices guaranteed to all Americans.
 As agreed, it was presented to the Ferguson City Council for approval or rejection.
 And last night, the city council rejected the consent decree approved by their own negotiators.
 Their decision leaves us no further choice.